Chicago Transit Authority: Technology

-The CTA installed GPS Bus Tracker systems on all buses starting with the 20 (Madison St) bus in 2006 before expanding it to other routes in 2008.
+The CTA installed GPS Bus Tracker systems on all buses starting with the 20 (Madison St) bus in 2006, before expanding it to other routes in 2008.
 The original claim justifying the addition of this technology was that it would reduce the issue of bunching buses.
 The system also allows riders to be able to determine the location of buses online.

 A report prepared by the CTA claims that there was a decrease in bus bunching from 3.9% to 2.3% from 2007 to 2009, but the report neither demonstrated a direct connection between Bus Tracker and this reduction in bunching, nor did it show whether this was a temporary or permanent phenomenon.

 CTA has also made its Bus Tracker and other developer tools available, and is making Bus Tracker arrival data available through text messaging.
 One of the first applications of the Bus Tracker Developer Tools involved the installation of monitors showing the information in several businesses in Chicago's Wicker Park neighborhood.
-Using the developer API published by CTA, some augmented CTA bus tracking applications have been developed for mobile phones, and CTA has its own Transit App Center, featuring applications developed by others.
-CTA also has a train tracker (Beta starting January 2011), and it can also be accessed through a computer, smart phone, or text messaging.
+Using the developer API published by CTA, some augmented CTA bus tracking applications have been developed for mobile phones, and CTA has its own Transit App, CTA also has a bus tracker (Beta starting January 2011), and it can also be accessed through a computer, smart phone, text messaging, or any smart device.

+Special events

+Holiday Train

+During the months of November and December, the CTA decorates several "L" rail cars in seasonal decorations and lights, which run alongside an open-air flatcar transformed into Santa's sleigh as the CTA Holiday Train.

+Heritage fleet

+The CTA maintains a small fleet of former rolling stock and buses for use during special events and for private charters.
+These include 4000-series rail cars, 6000-series rail cars, 2400-series rail cars, and buses built by GMC and Flxible.

+Pride Train

+Since 2017, the CTA has run a specially-wrapped train during Pride Month, making it the first transit agency in the United States to do so.

 Public art

 The CTA is home to a collection of art – including mosaics, sculptures and paintings.
 More than 50 pieces of art are exhibited at over 40 CTA stations.

-According to the CTA's website, the original pieces of artwork contribute to each station's identity and enhance travel for customers.
-Art promotes a friendly, inviting atmosphere for these stations, which serve as gateways to the communities they serve.
+According to the CTA, the original pieces of artwork contribute to each station's identity and enhance travel for customers.
 Many of the pieces are a result of the Arts in Transit Program, which is funded by the Federal Transit Administration and coordinated locally through the City of Chicago's Office of Tourism and Culture.
 A number of other pieces were created through the CTA's Adopt-A-Station program and through partnerships with organizations such as the Chicago Public Art Group.